 I am humbled by your visit to my website.

 If you are encountering me through this website or through my work as a nonprofit executive, teacher, or healer, please call me Miss turtle or Miss tree.
+If we are friends, then feel free to call me by my first name, tree.

 My purpose in life is to live compassionately and contemplatively for peace, healing, and justice.